XTLS/Xray-docs-next/docs/en/index.md

 ### More about project X

 - If you would like to learn more about project X's history and growth, please click [here](./about/news.md)
-- Now Project X releases NFTs!
-If you would like to have one Project X NFT, or want to donate to or sponsoring Project X, please click [here](https://github.com/XTLS/Xray-core/discussions/3633#discussioncomment-10240940)

 ### License